Nanoglyph/Shapekey-Baker/README.md

 3. Check the box for `Mesh: ShapeKey Baker` to enable it.

 4. You can now find the *Bake ShapeKeys* utilities under the `N-Panel > Tools > ShapeKey Baker`.

+## Technical Considerations

+- Preserves min/max range values for each shape key.
+- Preserves original *Basis* as a shape key named *OriginalBasis* that is relative to the new *Basis*.
+You can delete it if you want, but the code doesn’t assume.
+- Disables Subdivision modifier (if enabled for viewport) for performance, then re-enables (if it had been enabled).
+Not tested on more than one subdivision modifier.
+- New keys will be in the same order as the old (aside from OriginalBasis being the second key in the list), and will have the same names.

+**Caveats:**

+- Will not preserve vertex groups on shape keys, they will be applied as part of the new shape key instead.
+It will not carry over any “relative to” relationships either.
+This is the same behavior as *New shape from mix*.
+- Disable multires before running.
+- May be slow on higher poly meshes with 100+ shapekeys.
+This is why I’ve set it to disable and re-enable the subdiv modifier, but that won’t help if the mesh is just naturally high poly.